rshipp/geodigger/geodigger.md

 ## Configuration and constructor

-In order to facilitate code reuse, configuration for the tool is stored in a seperate file.
+In order to facilitate code reuse, configuration for the tool is stored in a separate file.
 The GeoDigger constructor reads from this file and sets up member variables that are used to connect to the database, write to a log file, and read from social networking APIs.
 These variables are accessible to all methods in the GeoDigger class, as well as all GeoDigger subclasses, but most of them are only used by the base GeoDigger class.
 The exception is `config`, an object that represents all the information stored in the configuration file.
-Subclasses read API connection infotmation from attributes of this object (eg, `config.twitter`).
+Subclasses read API connection information from attributes of this object (eg, `config.twitter`).
 The GeoDigger constructor also sets up a connection to the MongoDB server defined in the configuration file, and ensures that a "collection" with the necessary parameters is defined on the